If you need immediate support, please call Lifeline on 13 11 14 or Parentline on 13 22 89.

-Please note: this is not a counselling service, and we do not provide healthcare referrals.
+Please note: this is not a counselling service and we do not provide healthcare referrals.
 However, we can give information about accessing these services.

-The friendly team offers expert advice in many areas, including:
+Autism Connect advisors offer expert advice in many areas, including:

 You can use the Translating and Interpreting Service (TIS) to speak to an Autism Connect advisor in a language other than English.
 TIS National provides operator-assisted access to an immediate phone interpreter in over 160 languages.
 To access this service, call the TIS National Contact Centre on 131 450 and ask to speak to Autism Connect on 1300 308 699.

 Amaze is proud to partner with Marymead Autism Centre and Autism Tasmania to deliver Autism Connect in the ACT Region and Tasmania.
 In Victoria, the service was previously known as the Autism Advisor service, which has been running for 12 years.
 Amaze is also proud to partner with Autism Awareness Australia to develop a new online resource “Autism… What Next?” to support autistic children and adults in their first year after diagnosis

 Find information and resources on a range of topics related to autism, disability, therapeutic supports and more.

 “The resources and advisors, I personally think could save lives.
 They altered my mental health.
 I didn’t know who I was, but now I do.
 I really appreciate the fantastic advisors.”

 Autism Connect is a free national autism helpline that provides information, support and advice on referrals to help you identify the relevant supports you need.

 For example, Tim was feeling overwhelmed when he called in after his son was newly diagnosed.
 The Autism Connect advisor helped support Tim make a clear plan of what to do next.
 He received positive information around autistic identity, services and peer support connections available to support him and his son.
 He finished the call feeling relieved and able to take the next steps.